 In the first of a two-part blog, we speak with career expert Job Jenny and why we need to rethink our approach to resume writing and personal branding.

 I was recently introduced to Job Jenny and her “ridiculously awesome resume service” by a candidate-turned-friend of mine who had used her services.
 It got me thinking about our approach to resume writing and personal branding.
 Resumes are essentially a marketing tool, right?
-So why is it that so many job seekers pay little attention to keywords, layouts and job search strategies?
+So why is it that so many job seekers pay little attention to keywords, layouts, and job search strategies?
 As recruiters we see all types; from carefully constructed portfolios to formulaic textbook resumes.
 I took some time to speak with Job Jenny to discuss resume writing and how job seekers should be marketing themselves to recruiters and potential employers.

-At this point you may find yourself asking “Who is Job Jenny?” and wondering why she knows so much about resume writing and job seeking.
-Job Jenny worked for several years in marketing and communications at corporate level before moving into recruitment and starting her own agency.
-Job Jenny came into being in 2010 offering job seekers a support service which includes: resume writing, personal branding, LinkedIn makeovers and one-on-one consulting, job seeking and transitional strategies along with interview skills and e-books.
+At this point, you may find yourself asking “Who is Job Jenny?” and wondering why she knows so much about resume writing and job seeking.
+Job Jenny worked for several years in marketing and communications at the corporate level before moving into recruitment and starting her own agency.
+Job Jenny came into being in 2010 offering job seekers a support service which includes: resume writing, personal branding, LinkedIn makeovers, and one-on-one consulting, job seeking and transitional strategies along with interview skills and e-books.
 She does it all!

 If you’re faced with the daunting task of searching for a new job or if you’re applying online to multiple companies and getting nowhere, perhaps you need to rethink your resume.
 Are you having difficulty transitioning into a new career path?
 Are you wondering why you’re receiving little to no response when applying online?
 Take a look at these tips to get you started on the right foot: